Timber and Sustainability

 Fitzroy Stretches is committed to environmental sustainability and only uses timber supplied by renewable resources.

-previously referred to as Victorian Ash or Vic Ash (VHD)
+Also referred to as Tasmanian Oak or Vic Ash (VHD)

 Eucalyptus delegates, Eucalyptus obliqua & Eucalyptus regnans